UPC: UK will not be involved, but what about Germany?

 Akebia v Fibrogen: Broad claims found invalid on various grounds

 In a lengthy judgment dealing with a number of issues, Arnold LJ (on return to the Patents Court) has held that six Fibrogen patents (exclusively licensed to Astellas) concerning the use of enzyme inhibitors (HIF-PHI) for treatment or prevention of anaemia and related conditions were invalid (apart from one claim).
 The patents were held invalid variously on the grounds of obviousness and/or insufficiency for lack of plausibility, undue burden and/or uncertainty.
 The number of compounds in the claims covered by a formula in the patents was described by one expert witness in the case, with whom Arnold LJ agreed, as "staggeringly large".
+Interestingly, in relation to a claim that was held to be valid, Arnold LJ rejected a claim to infringement on the basis of equivalence.

 In giving his judgment, Arnold LJ took the opportunity to address some general points relating to expert evidence, in particular his concern that lawyers instructing experts should not make the often arduous task of giving expert evidence even more difficult.
 Lawyers have a heavy responsibility to ensure that the expert is not put in a position where they can be made to appear to have failed in their duty to the court, even though conscientiously they believe they have complied with that duty.
 For example, lawyers should ensure that the expert discloses their own previous relevant publications and, where appropriate, explains them in their report; and also that they annex their CV to their report.